ukhan1219/StockBot/README.md

 ## Project Overview
 As part of my ongoing learning journey, I am exploring and testing various machine learning and artificial intelligence techniques to identify the best model(s) for StockBot.
 My focus includes:

-Markov Chain Monte Carlo (MCMC): A method used for sampling from probability distributions based on constructing a Markov chain.
+-  **Markov Chain Monte Carlo (MCMC)**: A method used for sampling from probability distributions based on constructing a Markov chain.
-Metropolis-Hastings: A specific algorithm within the MCMC framework that I am currently learning to implement successfully and fine-tune for predicting stock prices.
+-  **Metropolis-Hastings**: A specific algorithm within the MCMC framework that I am currently learning to implement successfully and fine-tune for predicting stock prices.
 The code in this repository is constantly evolving as I experiment with different models and sampling techniques to optimize the bot's performance.

 ### APIs Used
-TradingView API: Used for real-time data retrieval and chart analysis.
-This API provides the ability to track current futures commodities and is integral to the webhook scripts. yfinance API: Utilized for retrieving historical data and ensuring the robustness of the model by testing across different time frames.
+-  **TradingView API**: Used for real-time data retrieval and chart analysis.
+This API provides the ability to track current futures commodities and is integral to the webhook scripts.
+-  **yfinance API**: Utilized for retrieving historical data and ensuring the robustness of the model by testing across different time frames.
 ### Webhook Integration
 The project also includes two webhook scripts designed to interact with a sister script on TradingView's platform.
 These scripts will send alerts for buy and sell signals, which will be visualized by placing tags directly on the current TradingView chart.
 This feature aims to provide real-time actionable insights based on the data analysis performed by StockBot.